 After 24 hours of racing and 134 laps around the most famous race track in the world, they won with a five-second advantage over another Mercedes of HTP Motorsport.
 Engel took the lead on the final lap from HTP's driver Christian Hohenadel.

-Electric racing is a new challenge for Engel
+Electric racing as a new challenge for Engel

 In August 2016, it was announced that Maro Engel will be a part of Venturi Formula E Team in the third season of the electric single-seaters championship.
-He debuted at Hong Kong ePrix in October and finished 8th in the first race and scored maiden 'electric points'.
+He debuted at Hong Kong ePrix in October and finished 8th in the first race, scoring his maiden 'electric points'.
+Later in the season, he was in the points just two times and finished 17th in the final classification.